lamanmamed/azerbaijan-retail-payments-analysis/README.md

 Because transaction count grew much faster than value, the implied average POS transaction fell from roughly **AZN 29.2 to AZN 16.7**.

-**Retail implication:** at market level, this is consistent with card payments moving further into frequent, lower-value purchases — particularly relevant to high-frequency retail such as grocery.
+**Retail implication:** at market level, this is consistent with card payments moving further into frequent, lower-value purchases (particularly relevant to high-frequency retail such as grocery).

 ### 3. Food-related spending remains the largest part of retail turnover